Four-fermion interaction from torsion as dark energy

+Since the Kibble-Hehl-Datta four-fermion interaction is universal for all Dirac fermions, both quarks and leptons can contribute to the cosmological constant.
+For quarks, a nonzero vacuum expectation value of the four-fermion term arises from a spontaneous breaking of the global chiral symmetry by the $\langle\bar{q}q\rangle$ condensate, which sets the energy scale of the condensation to the QCD scale of the running strong-interaction coupling, $\lambda_{\textrm{QCD}}$ \cite{qft}.
+Quark condensates are associated with the color degree of freedom, characterize the confined phase of quark matter and constitute, together with gluon condensates, the QCD vacuum.
+For leptons, which do not interact strongly and are not subjected to confinement, less is known about the form and scale of condensation.
+Therefore in this paper, for simplicity, we only consider quarks.

-Recently, Brodsky, de Teramond, and Shrock have argued that quark and gluon condensates are spatially restricted to the interiors of hadrons and do not extend throughout all of space \cite{BS1}.
+Brodsky et al. have argued that quark and gluon condensates are spatially restricted to the interiors of hadrons and do not extend throughout all of space \cite{BS1}.
 Consequently, the in-hadron condensates should give no contribution to the cosmological-constant term $\Omega_\Lambda$ because their gravitational effects are already included in hadron masses that contribute to the matter term $\Omega_m$ via the baryon term $\Omega_b$ \cite{BS2}.
 This conclusion would solve the problem of an excessively large contribution ($\Omega_\Lambda\approx 10^{45}$) to the cosmological constant from quark condensates according to the conventional quantum-field-theory view, in which $\rho_\Lambda\sim\lambda_{\textrm{QCD}}^4$.
 However, this problem may be fictitious.
 In the ECSK gravity, quark condensates give $\rho_\Lambda\sim\lambda_{\textrm{QCD}}^6/m^2_{\textrm{Pl}}$ \cite{dark}, for which $\Omega_\Lambda$ is only about $10^5$.
-Lowering the energy scale related to such a torsion-induced vacuum energy density merely by a factor of 8 would give the observed value of the cosmological constant.
+Lowering the energy scale related to such a torsion-induced vacuum energy density merely by a factor of 8 (the vacuum energy density would decrease by a factor of $\sim 8^6$) would give the observed value of the cosmological constant.
 It is possible that such a reduction could arise from the spatial restriction of quark condensates in the presence of torsion to the interiors of hadrons.
-We also note that the cosmological constant from the ECSK-derived four-fermion interaction has the same form as Zel'dovich's formula for the cosmological constant, $\sim m_p^6/m^2_{\textrm{Pl}}$ \cite{Zel}.
+Since hadrons are fermions, they should exhibit an effective Kibble-Hehl-Datta interaction on the hadron level.
+We also note that the cosmological constant from the ECSK-derived four-fermion interaction has the same form as Zel'dovich's formula for the cosmological constant, $\sim m_\textrm{p}^6/m^2_{\textrm{Pl}}$, where $m_\textrm{p}$ is the mass of a proton \cite{Zel1,Zel2}.